Latest News

 Global Energy Monitor data shows that Europe has a nuclear power generation capacity of around 157,000 megawatts.

-Asia has the second largest nuclear footprint, with 120,000 MW.
+Asia is the next largest region in terms of nuclear power with 120,000 MW.
 North America follows closely behind at 117,000 MW.

 The nuclear pipeline is dominated by Asia, with 82,000 MW reactors being built globally, but 66,000 MW in Asia.